MaksymVasylchuk/users-bulk-delete-with-preview/readme.txt

 == Upgrade Notice ==

+= 2.1.0 =
+Added option to search for non-existing or empty user meta.
+Updated translations.
+No upgrade steps are required for this version.

 = 2.0.0 =
 Updated structure, uk translation, bug fixes and code improvements.
 No upgrade steps required for this version.